andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-EEPROM programming :
+Boot/EEPROM firmware programming :
  . [not possible] Raspberry PI 4
  . [not possible] laptop motherboards
+ . [not possible] reset vector

-Firmware programming :
+Flash firmware programming :
  .
 POST imitation
  .
 BIOS (not UEFI) imitation
+ .
+FSBL
+ .
+SSBL

 Linux :